awalker-dsg/MauiTestApp6_CheckBox/README.md

-This project was created to demonstrate this MAUI bug ticket: https://github.com/dotnet/maui/issues/10469
+This project was created for this MAUI bug ticket: https://github.com/dotnet/maui/issues/10469